GTRONICK/QNote/README.md

 ## ADVANCED USAGE:

 **16. Group control:**
-This feature allow you to assign up to 4 buffers to hold text.
+This feature allow you to assign up to 5 buffers to hold text.
 Press Ctrl + <1-4> to assign the desired group, for example:

 Ctrl +1, will assign the current selected text, to the buffer 1; If no text is selected, the buffer will be cleared.

-To paste a buffer content at the current cursor position, press F<1-4>.
+To paste a buffer content at the current cursor position or selection, press F <1-4>.

+Think in this as a multi clipboard.

 **17. Open the file's containing folder:**
 Click on the status bar, at the file path location to open the containing folder.

 ## IN THIS VERSION:

-  Now, the reload is made with F5, and auto reload with Shift + F5.
+  Now, the reload is made with F5, and auto reload with F6.
+  New feature!:
+  *Erase and Auto Reload* with F7 Will erase the current file contents, save it and then, activate auto reload.
+So, you will see the newest data being printed in your file without reloading the whole file.
   Added Recent files menu.
-  Improved some code for opening and dragging files.
+  Improved recent files code and added a 20 files limit for now.
-  Added the first release for Windows (Linux release comming soon!).

 ------------------------------------------
 Send any suggestion to contact@gtronick.com, or go to gtronick.com and fill the form in the contact section.